-This course is a study of Shakespeare through reading and discussion of six to nine plays selected from the comedies, histories, tragedies and romances.
+This course is a study of Shakespeare through reading and discussion of six to nine plays selected from the comedies. histories, tragedies and romances.
 The class may view videos of plays being studied or attend a live performance.
 The purpose of this course is to present the mastery of Shakespeare's artistry in light of his world and ours.
+This course is a satisfier course for the Global Studies Degree Designation.

-261 Introduction to Creative 3 Credit Hours 3 Billable Contact Hours Writing
+261 Introduction to Creative 3 Credit Hours Writing 3 Billable Contact Hours Prerequisite: ENGL 151